Iron & Industial Sands

-Mayur is pioneering the development of a highly prospective industrial and mineral sands province in southern PNG.
-Tenement portfolio is located along the southern coastline and delta regions of the Gulf of Papua.
-Potential for multiple products, short term routes to market and significant scalability to expand future low-cost operations.
+Mayur is pioneering the development of a highly prospective iron and industrial sands province along the southern coastline and delta regions of the Gulf of Papua.
+There is potential for multiple projects, with near term routes to market and significant scalability to expand future low-cost operations.

-The Orokolo Bay Industrial Sands Project will produce a number of products including titano-magnetite, DMS magnetite, construction sands and a zircon-rich valuable heavy mineral concentrate.
+In December 2020, a Mining Lease Application was submitted for the flagship Orokolo Bay Project which will produce a number of products including titano-magnetite, construction sands and a zircon-rich heavy mineral concentrate.

 This followed the completion of a Definitive Feasibility Study (DFS) for the project which reinforced its status as a simple, low CAPEX, and financially robust project with multiple product revenue streams.